NativeScript/plugins/packages/biometrics/README.md

 ### Normal operation

 If you do not pass any of the options (pinFallback / keyName) to the verify method then the plugin will create a secure key, call the authorization methods to trigger face/fingerprint and then attempt to use the key to encrypt some text.
-The idea being that the key will not be accessable unless the user has successfully authenticated.
+The idea being that the key will not be accessible unless the user has successfully authenticated.

 This however is not foolproof and the most secure method is to pass the `secret` and `Keyname`options to encrypt/decrypt text.